Basketball Training Tips: How to Get Out of a Shooting Slump

 If you don’t normally shoot 3’s then move in.
-If you normally come off of a ton of off-ball screens, do a lot of off-ball screen work.
+If you normally come off of a lot of screens, do a lot of shooting work off screens.

 By practicing what you normally shoot in the game, you’re building the confidence in yourself that you’ve lost in this shooting slump.
 When you see those same looks in the game, you’ll know that you’ve put in the work to deserve to hit them.